mluna-again/tmux-fzf-session-switch/README.md

 ![preview img](/img/preview.png)

+## Can do?

+1. Session + window name fuzzy search and switch.
+2. Create new session

 ## Getting started

 - Video:
   - Tutorial: https://youtu.be/WJEphxyKAbw
   - Demo v2, session + window search: https://youtu.be/XWdDwQJgUmw

 - Install the [tpm](https://github.com/tmux-plugins/tpm) Tmux Plugin Manager.
 - Put `set -g @plugin 'thuanOwa/tmux-fzf-session-switch'` into your tmux config
 - Use tpm to install this plugin.
 Default you can press `prefix + I` (`I` is `shift + i` = I)
 - `Prefix + Ctrl + f`: Open up fzf in a new tab. (e.g. prefix = ctrl + a.
 Hold ctrl ->
   press a -> press f -> done)
 - If you type a name that doesn't exist, you will be prompted to create it.